sakshimogre/Wine_Quality_Prediction-/README.md

 ## Project Structure

-- `Wine_Quality_Prediction.ipynb`: The Google Colab notebook containing the code for data preprocessing, visualization, model training, evaluation, and prediction.
+- `Wine_Quality_Prediction.ipynb`: The notebook containing the code for data preprocessing, visualization, model training, evaluation, and prediction.
 - `README.md`: This file, providing an overview of the project.

 ## Getting Started